IIIF/website/source/event/2019/goettingen/showcase.md

 * Fun with IIIF
 * Audience discussion

-The showcase is a separate event but can be combined with a workshop ticket which would give you access to the sessions on [Tuesday][workshops].
-To get the full experience the showcase can be combined with a full conference ticket which will give you access to the workshops, a reception and the main IIIF conference on Wednesday to Friday.
+The Showcase is a separate event but can be combined with a workshop ticket (€70) which would give you access to the sessions on [Tuesday][workshops].
+Or, to get the full experience, the Showcase can be combined with a full conference ticket which will give you access to the [workshops on Tuesday][workshops], and a reception and the main IIIF conference on Wednesday to Friday.

 For accommodation and travel information please see the [logistics page][logistics].